Wants vs needs — understanding ourselves better

 Low Want / High Need

-We now get into the twin diagonal quadrants, which are effectively mirror images of each other.
+We now get into the twin diagonal quadrants, which are mirror images of each other.
 This quadrant is the trickiest one to understand.
 Items for which we have a Low Want but High Need, are often not apparent.
 We may discard an option superficially not knowing its true worth.
 Or indeed we may arbitrarily put off an option, despite it being essential.
-A typical example is a task that is boring or laborious in itself, yet is a pre-requisite for an important higher goal e.g. procrastination for going to the gym etc.
+A typical example is a task that is boring or laborious in itself, yet is a pre-requisite for an important higher goal e.g. procrastination for going to the gym etc. Life’s greatest opportunities often come disguised in this quadrant — as something we need at a deep level but seem to have a low want for on the surface.

 Once something is identified in this quadrant, the key is to remind ourselves of the higher goal at hand and prioritize accordingly.